markohajba/NN-Schrodinger/README.md

 We study eigenmode localization for a class of elliptic reaction-diffusion operators.
 As the prototype model problem we use a family of Schrödinger Hamiltonians parametrized by random potentials and study the associated effective confining potential.

 You can expect to find code, data and some of the results inside folders.
-There are more details inside readme.ipynb
+There are more details inside corresponding .ipynb files.

 *   **Ground_state_VPINN_1D** folder contains jupyter notebook, data and some of the additional results for the problem of calculating the ground state of the Schrödinger equation in 1 dimension using a Certified Deep Ritz method.